Admissions and Records

 In accordance with institutional policy and the U.S. Family Education Rights and Privacy Act of 1974 (FERPA), Western Nevada College vigorously protects the privacy of student educational records.
 FERPA was enacted to protect the privacy of educational records and to provide guidelines for the correction of inaccurate of misleading data.

-No one shall have access to, nor will WNC disclose any information from a student's educational records without the written consent of the student except to college staff and student employees performing an assigned college function, authorized representatives from federal and state agencies, officials of other institutions in which the student seeks to enroll, accrediting agencies carrying out their accreditation functions, military recruiter as specified in the Soloman Amendment, persons in compliance with a judicial order, officials providing student financial aid, the audit firm retained by the Nevada System of Higher Education, the data warehouse for the NSHE or designated institutional research personnel, any agencies engaged by WNC to act on its behalf, and persons in an emergency to protect the health/and/or safety of students, or other persons.
+No one shall have access to, nor will WNC disclose any non-directory information from a student's educational records without the written consent of the student except to college staff and student employees performing an assigned college function, authorized representatives from federal and state agencies, officials of other institutions in which the student seeks to enroll, accrediting agencies carrying out their accreditation functions, military recruiter as specified in the Soloman Amendment, persons in compliance with a judicial order, officials providing student financial aid, the audit firm retained by the Nevada System of Higher Education, the data warehouse for the NSHE or designated institutional research personnel, any agencies engaged by WNC to act on its behalf, and persons in an emergency to protect the health/and/or safety of students, or other persons.
 WNC does not release information to parents of students regardless of dependence status without prior written consent of the student.
 A student is defined as an individual who has applied to WNC and who is or has been in attendance at WNC.

 The institution does not release the records of individual students, such as grades and class schedules, without prior written consent of the student.
 As permitted under federal law, an exception to the above practice is the release of "directory" information considered to be public in nature and not general deemed to be an invasion of privacy.
 At Western Nevada College, the following categories are defined as "directory" information: student name, city, state, residency status, full-time/part-time status, graduation date, major/degree, academic honors, dates of attendance and whether currently enrolled, and photographs from college sanctioned events.